princiya/newblog/content/successful-career.md

 Title: How does a successful career look like
 Date: 2022-05-25
-Category: Mentoring
+Category: Leadership
-Tags: career, interview
+Tags: career, interview, mentoring

 I had to replace my sick colleague today for an interview.
 As an Engineering Manager I do a lot of interviews as the hiring manager.
 Today's interview I was in the panel to test the candidate's ability & humility.